Who is The Women's Advisory Committee for Support Staff?

 What does the committee do?

-- Identify areas in which the University could improve responsiveness to concerns from women and other support staff concerns, suggest alternative solutions for perceived problems, and represent support staff in all areas of the University
+- Identify areas in which the University could improve responsiveness to concerns from women and other support staff and suggest alternative solutions for perceived problems

 - Recommend policies, programs, or procedures that impact women support staff employed at Michigan State University